Comprehensive Initiative on Technology Evaluation (CITE)

-MIT’s Department of Urban Studies and Planning will lead the CITE effort in developing a rigorous methodology for evaluating technological solutions to challenges in the developing world; this methodology will help donors and policy-makers identify and invest in the best of these solutions.
+MIT’s Department of Urban Studies and Planning leads the CITE effort to develop a rigorous methodology for evaluating technological solutions to challenges in the developing world.
+This methodology helps donors and policymakers identify and invest in the best of these solutions.

 CITE is one of two initiatives at MIT that are part of the U.S. Agency for International Development (USAID) Higher Education Solutions Network (HESN).

 “Right now there is no shortage of technologies that are in the market but there is very little assessment as to what works.
 We are bringing together a group of people around the world, including universities, entrepreneurs from private sector, the government research centers, to innovate in international development.” – Bish Sanyal

 CITE’s research and evaluation program will lead to new and better products focused on poverty alleviation, an outcome in line with USAID’s focus on innovation in development.
 CITE will initially focus on technologies that support the priorities in USAID’s 2011-2015 Policy Framework, including, for example, technologies that bring clean drinking water to poor families, innovations that bring reliable power sources to remote rural communities, and solutions to pressing health dilemmas.